Java Tutorials

 JSON is an abbreviation for Javascript Object Notation, which is a form of data that follows a certain rule that most programming languages are currently readable.
-We can easy to save it to a file or record in the database.
+We can easily save it to a file or record in the database.
 JSON format uses key-value pairs to describe data.

 In following the example, we define a JSON string that stores personal information: